Mortal/REAPER-LALALAI-plugin/README.md

 - Download this repository.

+- For LALAL:

   - Put your LALAL.AI API key into `~/.cache/lalalapikey`.

   - Add the script 'Split selected audio into vocals and instrumental stems with LALAL AI.py' as a custom action in REAPER.

+- For demucs:

+  - Add the script 'Split selected audio into vocals and instrumental stems with demucs.py' as a custom action in REAPER.

 Usage
 -----